iomesh/docs/docs/iomesh-operations/cluster-operations.md

 3. Upgrade the IOMesh Cluster

-    > **_NOTE_: `my-iomesh` is the release name, you may modify it.**
+    > **_NOTE_: `iomesh` is the release name, you may modify it.**

     ```bash
-    helm upgrade --namespace iomesh-system my-iomesh iomesh/iomesh --values iomesh-values.yaml
+    helm upgrade --namespace iomesh-system iomesh iomesh/iomesh --values iomesh-values.yaml
     ```

 4. Wait untill the new chunk server pods are ready.